Dirt Squirts Kart Club

 The points are assigned to the number, so drivers who cannot make it to a race are allowed to have a fill in in driver drive a Kart with the points going to whatever number is assigned to the Kart.

 If you’re unable to find a fill in driver, each point awarded driver/number combination will be allowed 1 wash race for the season.
-This means you can miss one full race for the season and this will be simply washed from your total, driver/number combinations who compete in all 8 races in 2023 will be able to wash their lowest scoring race from their season total.
+This means you can miss one full race for the season and this will be simply washed from your total, driver/number combinations who compete in all 8 races in 2025 will be able to wash their lowest scoring race from their season total.
 Every Kart number that receives points for all 8 races will be required to wash 1 race from their total, this means the total points for every Kart number will be comprised of 7 races, the 8th race will be washed away, including all bonus points.
 Tie Breaker will go to the most feature wins followed by highest feature finish and so on.

-There will be an 8 point bonus for any driver that makes it to every race in the 2023 season.
+There will be an 8 point bonus for any driver that makes it to every race in the 2025 season.
 You do not need to compete in every race, but you do need to be a part of the race day activities, e.g. scorekeeper, flagman, etc. If a driver cannot make a race but their kart is there with a fill in driver this still counts toward the attendance bonus.

 If a driver shows up to a race with their kart and is unable to race in their heat then they would automatically start last place for their feature.
 If they are unable to start their feature race then they will receive last place points for the day.
-If that driver chooses to leave the track then a -10 point DNS penalty will be applied to the last place points the would be awarded for the day.
+If that driver chooses to leave the track then a -10 point DNS penalty will be applied to the last place points that would be awarded for the day.

 2 bonus points will be awarded for a B Feature win.